-Since this time, however, our aspirations have grown and this is reflected in the Plan.
+Since the plan was originally made, our aspirations have grown and this is reflected in the revised Plan.

-Monitoring and Review A.9.
+A.9.
+Monitoringand Review

-During the plan period to 2026 the MNSG or its successor will monitor and review the progress of the Neighbourhood Plan.
+During the plan period to 2026 the MNSG or its successor (The Joint Neighbouhood Working Paty) will monitor and review the progress of the Neighbourhood Plan.
 New development will be monitored closely through the planning process to ensure that policies are adhered to.
-The MNSG or its successor will continue to meet as often as required to ensure that the Plan's objectives are met.
+The MNSG or its successor (The Joint Neighbouhood Working Paty) will continue to meet as often as required to ensure that the Plan's objectives are met.
+This is the latest version of the reviewed plan as at April 2022.

-The MNSG FROM left to right, (back row) Frances Goldstone, Bob Tallon, Robin Rogers, John Gundry, KIM Power, Bill Sykes, SIMON Killane. (front row) TIM Farnfield, WILLIAM Allbrook, Roger Budgen
+Original MNSG FROM left to right, (back row) Frances Goldstone, Bob Tallon, Robin Rogers, John Gundry, KIM Power, Bill Sykes, SIMON Killane. (front row) TIM Farnfield, WILLIAM Allbrook, Roger Budgen

-MNSG MEMBERS not in photo: AIMEE FRANKHAM, Barry Dent, John Powell, John THOMSON, Mike ELAM, Sheena MacBrayne, Sue Bishop, Catherine Doody, Chris Wilton, Robert Hill
+MNSG MEMBERS not in photo: AIMEE FRANKHAM, Barry Dent, John Powell, John THOMSON, Mike ELAM, Sheena MacBrayne, Sue Bishop, Catherine Doody, Chris Wilton, Robert Hill 2014